abdksyed/AutoCertify/README.md

 The Application will check for proper name format and email format, and reject the row with invalid details.

 ## Getting Started.

+### Before Getting Started:
-The Application requires t ohave Python 3 installed, preferably Python 3.9 and above.
+The Application requires to have Python 3 installed, preferably Python 3.9 and above.
 As this application was developed and tested on Python 3.9

 To download Python: